Aleschio/Markdown-GDD/index.md

 3. partially random
 4. click on tile
 **collecting resources**
-- resources
+- resources:
 - are randomly appearing on map
-- appear for random time and disappear afterwards
+- appear for limited time and disappear afterwards
 - can be colleted by any avatar

 - gold nugget - add 2-5 gold